Ernst Pepping: Composition

 Pepping is regarded as one of the most important composers of Protestant church music in the 20th century.
 His sacred works for choir a cappella included masses such as the Missa Dona nobis pacem, motets and chorales, for example the collection Spandauer Chorbuch (Spandau choir book).
 He also composed secular vocal music, organ music, orchestral works including three symphonies, and chamber music.
 Pepping based his church music on Protestant hymns, the vocal polyphony of the 16th and 17th century and modal keys.

 Pepping first wrote severe works with "uncompromising dissonance".
 In the 1930s he wrote more compromising music, including a Deutsche Choralmesse in 1931, a setting not of the Order of Mass, but a series of chorales related to the functions in the liturgy of the service, comparable to Schubert's Deutsche Messe and in 1938 a German mass, Deutsche Messe: Kyrie Gott Vater in Ewigkeit (German Mass: Kyrie God Father in Eternity) for a six-part mixed choir.
-On 30 October 1943 his Symphony No.2 in F minor was performed to great acclaim by the Berlin Philharmonic orchestra, conducted by Wilhelm Furtwangler, in Berlin.
+On 30 October 1943 his Symphony No. 2 in F minor was performed to great acclaim by the Berlin Philharmonic, conducted by Wilhelm Furtwängler.

 Pepping composed no more church music until 1948, when he wrote the Missa Dona nobis pacem, possibly as a "personal plea".
 The musicologist Sven Hiemke who analyzed the work in a book on Pepping's mass compositions notes that the work can be understood as Bekenntnismusik (confessional music) even if the composer would disagree.